phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 }
 ```

-The `from_raw` function is unsafe because undefined behavior can occur if the programmer does not uphelp the documented requirements of `RawWaker`.
+The `from_raw` function is unsafe because undefined behavior can occur if the programmer does not uphold the documented requirements of `RawWaker`.
 Before we look at the implementation of the `dummy_raw_waker` function, we first try to understand how the `RawWaker` type works.

 ##### `RawWaker`